-Why do you need a living will and power of attorney for health care (called a medical power of attorney in West Virginia)?
+Why do you need a living will and medical power of attorney in West Virginia?

 What are health care forms called in West Virginia?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In West Virginia, the official name for this form is a medical power of attorney.